 Understand that a half sleeve can be quite handy in terms of concealment.
 If you’re not in a creative workplace environment, you might run into unwanted artwork stigma when co-workers, clients, and even your boss glance down at your forearms.

-Now, if you’re wondering what makes the half sleeve different, I’ll tell you: Instead of running down the forearm and wrist, half sleeves stop at the elbow or just slightly below it.
+Now, if you’re wondering what makes the half sleeve different, I’ll tell you: Instead of taking up the entire arm, half sleeves stop at the elbow or just slightly below it.

 Let’s take a closer look at the different types of sleeve tattoos you can choose from before we get into our amazing tattoo design ideas.